 Shortly after I came up with that solution, I received a 3d Printer for my birthday and started using it to solve all the problems that I didn’t know need solving.
 A few weeks later I had run out of solving all my problems indoors and moved outside and saw the white knob and knew what I had to do.
 Several test-runs later, I ended up with my solution.

 There are a few different designs depending on how torn up your gate latch already is (i.e. is it completely missing the knob vs. just having a few bites taken out of it).
 As you can see, even the knob covers are unfortunately just as attractive to the squirrels, so I may be updating to make the top thicker.
 Either way, it’s relatively cheap to print out a knob versus dropping $75 + installation time for a new latch.
 Just remember if you use PLA plastic, that you should put several coats of exterior spray paint on them to help them last (although, my next ones are going on without paint since they aren’t going to last a whole season anyway).
+You can even sprinkle cayenne pepper on top when painting to help keep them away.
 Keep an eye on Thingaverse if this is helpful to you.